mosip/mosip-infra/deployment/v3/rancher/README.md

 * Assign a password.
 IMPORTANT: makes sure this password is securely saved and retrievable by Admin.

 ## Keycloak-Rancher integration
-* Enabled authentication with Keycloak using the steps given [here](https://rancher.com/docs/rancher/v2.5/en/admin-settings/authentication/keycloak/).
+* Login as "admin" user in Keycloak and make sure an email id, and first name field is populated for "admin" user.
+This is important for Rancher authentication as given below.
-* IMPORTANT: If you have logged in as admin user in Keycloak make sure an email id, and first name field is added to the admin user of Keycloak before you try to authenticate with Rancher.
+* Enable authentication with Keycloak using the steps given [here](https://rancher.com/docs/rancher/v2.5/en/admin-settings/authentication/keycloak/).
 * In Keycloak add another Mapper for the rancher client (in Master realm) with following fields:
   * Protocol: saml
   * Name: username